corbtastik/sql-to-mql/README.md

 2. Download & Install [MongoDB Community](https://www.mongodb.com/try/download/community)
     * This includes the `mongo` shell which we'll need
     * No local MongoDB server is needed if your using Atlas
+3. Connect to your cluster using the example below (your connection string will be different)

 ```shell
 # use your connection string here and YOUR-USERNAME